Chapter 6 from the R.M. Dolin book, “Truth and Trust in Crisis,” 2021

 Model 4: Assume Actuarial Assessments

-Prior to COVID, 2,863,859 Americans are expected to die from something in 2020, which means that by May 5th, 985,919 Americans are expected to die from nonCOVID caused calamities assuming a linear distribution.
+Prior to COVID, 2,863,859 Americans are expected to die from something in 2020, which means that by May 5th, 985,919 Americans are expected to die from nonCOVID caused calamities assuming a linear dispersion.
 However, 984,462 Americans have died thus far, which means 1,457 fewer Americans have died so far this year than were expected pre-COVID.
 The limitation of this assessment is that there’s no distinction between people who die from COVID and those who die with COVID.
 Nonetheless, this is a valid measure of the impact COVID has on the country’s overall death count and is an astonishing outcome given the panic and hysteria being promoted.

 Table 6.4.
 Actuarial Assessment.